 Catch 22 seeks Chino Valley fugitive

-YAVAPAI COUNTY - It’s Day 8 of Yavapai Silent Witness’ Catch 22 Program.
-Yavapai County law enforcement is asking for help in finding fugitive Kevin Kristopher Segaye.
+It’s Day 13 of Yavapai Silent Witness’ Catch 22 Program.
+Today law enforcement officers are asking for the public’s help in locating fugitive Armando Morales.

-On Aug.
-1, 2011, Segaye was at the victim’s home in the 1600 Block of State Route 89 in Chino Valley visiting with the victim’s husband.
-The victim went into her bathroom, and Segaye followed her uninvited.
-Segaye assaulted the victim by pinning her to the bathroom sink not allowing her to escape and fondling her repeatedly.
-The victim’s husband then came and ordered Segaye to leave multiple times.
-Segaye refused and continued to assault the victim.
-It wasn’t until the victim’s husband grabbed a knife and threatened Segaye, that he finally left.
+In July of 2019, Morales went to his son’s school in Chino Valley and told the office staff he wanted to see his son, but he was not on the child’s contact list, nor did he know what grade the child was in.
+Morales wrote a note threatening the school staff and law enforcement and handed it to a school employee.
+The Chino Valley Police Department was called, and officers went to the child’s home as they were afraid for the safety of the family after speaking to a family member on the phone.

+The officers contacted Morales outside the family home in the 1000 block of El Rancho Road in Chino Valley.
+Morales walked away from the officers and attempted to enter the home, but the family had locked the door as Morales had threatened to kill one of the family members.
+Morales then broke the door by kicking it.
+The officers attempted to arrest him, but he fought with them, biting one officer, taking an officer to the ground, and making multiple attempts to take an officer’s gun out of its holster.
+Both officers were later treated for lacerations and potential blood-borne pathogen exposure.

-Segaye was arrested and convicted of unlawful imprisonment, sexual abuse, and criminal trespass.
-He was later placed on probation and has since violated his probation.
-He now has a nationwide extraditable warrant with a $25,000 bond.
+Morales was charged with two counts of aggravated assault on law enforcement, three counts of threatening and intimidating, resisting arrest, and criminal trespass.
+He was convicted and placed on probation and has since violated that probation.
+He is now wanted on a nationwide extraditable warrant with a $25,000 bond.

-Segaye is described as a 35-year-old Native American male, 5-foot-11, 200 pounds with black hair and brown eyes.
-His last known address was in the 1500 block of South State Route 89 in Chino Valley.
+Morales is a 35-year-old Hispanic male, 5-foot-8, 235 pounds with black hair and brown eyes.
+He has multiple tattoos to include a skull on his left upper arm and a chain with a cross on his right hand.
+His last known address was in Chino Valley.

-If you provide information leading to Segaye’s arrest, you could earn a $500 cash reward.
+If you provide information leading to Morales’s arrest, you could earn up to a $500 cash reward.
 Call Yavapai Silent Witness at 1-800-932-3232 or submit a tip at www.yavapaisw.com.
-All calls are completely anonymous.
-You never have to give your name.
+All calls or tips provided to Yavapai Silent Witness will be completely anonymous.

 - Catch 22 seeks Rimrock woman